Bazzomir/Humble-Superhero-API/README.md

 This will start the application and open it in your default web browser at `http://localhost:3030/`.
 (Back-End Express.js)

 `In the api folder`
-Copy the part from `.env.example`, create a new file `.env` and paste the copied stuff into it.
+Copy the part from `.env.example`, create a new file `.env` on the same level as `.env.example` and paste the copied stuff into it.

 Troubleshooting